gatemezing/xbrlLD/README.md

 # xbrlLD
-XBRL2LD use case and linke data
+XBRL2LD use case and linked data

 # Target
- - Paper for Semstats 2016 (deadline 7th, July)
+ - Paper for Semstats 2016 (deadline 7th, July) [Not a good venue for this work]
  - Eurofilling in November